NataliaGitHu/OAuth/README.md

 3. Click "Developer Settings";
 4. Switch to OAuth apps;
 5. Click "New OAuth app";
-6. Fill in all required text-field
+6. Fill in all required text-field;
 *Authorization callback URL = <your URL> +/api/1/oauth/github/*;
 7. Click "Register application";
 8. Copy a Client ID and a Client Secret;